 - And, if you are on the West Coast, you will have to wait a couple of months.

 Summer heat peaks in different times of the year.
 Source NOAA.
 See enlarged map here.

-The Desert Southwest usually peaks in June.
-Then the welcome monsoon rains arrive in July and sheltering clouds cool the landscape.
+Then, there’s the Desert Southwest which usually peaks in June.
+The welcome monsoon rains arrive in July and sheltering clouds cool the landscape.